ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/datastreaming/ADRs/004_vetos_runcontrol.md

 The overall concept of {external+ibex_user_manual:ref}`concept_good_raw_frames` will still be needed, as scientists will use {external+genie_python:py:obj}`genie.waitfor_frames` and similar functions to control their run durations.

 WLSF modules may also emit their own detector-specific vetoes (for example, a local buffer overrun on a specific detector).
-These will be OR'ed together with the vetoes emitted by the streaming control board, by `kafka_event_aggregator`
+These will be `OR`ed together with the vetoes emitted by the streaming control board, by `kafka_event_aggregator`

 ## Consequences